 “Activities of daily living” are eating, dressing, bathing, toileting, transferring and personal hygiene.

 A license is required even if the facility does not offer the mandatory services directly but arranges for them to be provided by another entity.

 You should not confuse these types of facilities with Supportive Living Facilities (SLFs) which are discussed in the next Section.

 An Assisted Living Facility (“ALF”) is a residence for at least 3 unrelated adults, at least 80% of whom must be age 55 or older.
 It must meet certain requirements relating to services, care and physical environment.

 A Shared Housing Establishment (“SHE”) is a residence for 16 or fewer persons, at least 80% of whom are age 55 or older.
-An SHE must meet the same requirements relating to services and residential care as those for ALFs.
-However, an SHE has somewhat different requirements relating to physical environment and staffing.
+A SHE must meet the same requirements relating to services and residential care as those for ALFs.
+However, a SHE has somewhat different requirements relating to physical environment and staffing.

 The level of care provided by an assisted living facility (ALF) is very similar to the level of care provided by a supportive living facility (SLF).
 The primary difference between the two is that Medicaid can pay for an SLF but there is no source of public payment available for care in an ALF.

-ALFs come in all shapes and sizes, from single family homes with only a few residents to large communities with hundreds of residents.
+ALFs come in all shapes and sizes, from homes with only a few residents to large apartment buildings with hundreds of residents.
 They can be freestanding or part of a retirement community or a continuing care community.
 They can be independent or affiliated with a nursing home.

-Choices vary from studio, single or double rooms, to suites or apartments and are usually within a multi-unit residential setting.
+Choices vary from single or double rooms, to studios, suites or apartments and they are usually within a multi-unit residential setting.
 You may have your own living quarters or you may choose to share quarters with a spouse or roommate.